hern42/LinuxNerding/README.md

 And lastly, `apt install python3-venv` to use virtual environments because it seems that it is the proper way to do things.
 I'm into proper ways to do things at the moment.

+Update: `kivy` was one of the reason I started this whole reinstall thing so I got into installing that properly, ie via venv and guess what?
+I ended up installing it via apt because I ran into no end of issues with pip.
+So that is that.
+As a side note I had to install `xclip` and `xsel` to make it happy...

+## Diverse (yeah, that's it, here we are...)
+In order to connect my android phone to *espresso* I installed `Android-File-Transfer` via apt which is nice and doesn't install a single new dependency...

 ## What next?
 Well, that's it for now...
 In the can: